edhowland/pdf_pipeline/README.md

 ### pdfkit

 This a pure Ruby Gem.
 It can take HTML source with possible CSS sourceses and convert to PDF.

+It requires wkhtmltopdf package, which I suspect is needed by the NodJS library as well.

 Ref: 2